Kamuku National Park: Environment

 The park has generally flat terrain, sloping gradually upwards to the Birnin Gwari Ridge along the eastern boundary.
 Natural features of interest include the Dogon Ruwa Waterfalls; the Goron Dutse, a large isolated inselberg with a smooth surface stratified in a pattern of black and white squares; and the Tsaunin Rema, a hill made of large boulders piled on top of each other, with a large population of rock hyraxes.

 Vegetation is Guinea Savanna with some transitional Sudan Savanna elements in places.
 The park and the nearby forest reserves have some of the best preserved blocks of this ecosystem in the country.
 Dominant trees include Isoberlinia doka, Terminalia avicennioides and Detarium macrocarpum.
 Other common trees include Daniellia oliveri, Nauclea latifolia, Acacia, Lophira lanceolata, Parkia biglobosa, Prosopis africana and Isoberlinia tomentosa.
 The riparian forests that line small, seasonal rivers often include oil palms (Elaeis guineensis).
 Other common plant species include Afzelia, Monotes and Raphia shrubs.

 Fauna

-Mammals include elephants, roan antelopes, duikers, hartebeest, baboons, warthog, bushbuck, patas monkeys, and green monkeys.
+Kamuku National Park has an enviable biodiversity profile.
+It supports about 19 species of mammals including elephants (a major ecotourism attraction for visitors to the Park), roan antelopes, duikers, hartebeest, baboons, warthog, bushbuck, patas monkeys, and green monkeys.
 There are at least 177 species of birds, including migrants and residents.

 The park is important for species such as the secretarybird (Sagittarius serpentarius), Denham's bustard (Neotis denhami) and the Abyssinian ground-hornbill (Bucorvus abyssinicus) which are rare in other parts of Nigeria.